-During a recent CNN interview, Mark Zuckerberg was asked whether he will testify before Congress about the Facebook/Cambridge Analytica data-theft scandal in which 87 million Facebook customers had their data accessed and used without consent.
-Zuckerberg's answer?
+During a recent CNN interview with Mark Zuckerberg, he was asked whether he will testify before Congress about the Facebook/Cambridge Analytica data-theft scandal in which 50 million Facebook customers had their data accessed and used without consent.
+Zuckerberg’s answer?

 “I'm happy to do it if it’s the right thing to do.”
 He went on to say, “What we try to do is send the person at Facebook who will have the most knowledge.
 If that's me, then I am happy to go."

 Look, we get it.
-It's complicated and there are likely thousands of technological wizards at Facebook who are far more knowledgeable on the ins and outs of exactly how Facebook's data was/is being used by people with the wrong agendas.
-But he's the CEO and face of the company.
-No one wants to hear from anyone else.
-He must get up to speed — and fast.
-Zuckerberg is running the ship and when the ship is in trouble, the captain steps up.
+It’s complicated and there are likely thousands of technological wizards at Facebook who are far more knowledgeable on the ins and outs of exactly how Facebook’s data was/is being used by people with the wrong agendas.
+But, as the CEO and face of the company no one wants to hear from anyone else.
+He best get up-to-speed — and fast.
+Zuckerberg is running the ship and the when ship is in trouble, the captain steps up.

-Since that March 21 CNN interview, Zuckerberg has indeed stepped up (whether willingly or forced) and is scheduled to testify before Congress twice this week, which leads back to our point: During a crisis, how the CEO responds is critical from the very beginning.
+Since that March 21 CNN interview, Zuckerberg has indeed stepped up (whether willingly or forced) and is scheduled to testify before Congress twice this week which leads us back to our original point that during a crisis, how the CEO responds is critical from the very beginning.

 So what can we learn from Facebook’s actions so far?

 Respond quickly.
-There's always something to say.
+There’s always something to say.
 Period.
 Even while gathering details during a crisis, there are always updates, facts or action steps to share.
 Zuckerberg was slow to respond.
-His apology, which only appeared after stock prices plummeted, felt disingenuous and forced, leading to public doubt.
+His apology that only appeared after stock prices plummeted, felt disingenuous and forced which always leads to public doubt.
 In fact, #DeleteFacebook was trending on Twitter in late March.
 For these folks, the trust was broken.

 Share the plan.
-Again, Sandberg is leading the way here.
-She explained this will be a long process, but said Facebook is taking a look at all apps to see what data is being shared and used.
-They'll also start posting links at the top of a user's page that will allow the user to easily see which apps they've shared information with.
-And finally, she also explained that Facebook had approximately 10,000 people focused on safety and security at the beginning of this year, and that this number will double by the end of 2018.
-We hoped all this was happening behind the scenes, and we needed to hear this.
+Again, Sheryl is leading the way here.
+She explained this will be a long process but they’re taking a look at all apps to see what data is being shared and used.
+They’ll also start posting links at the top of a user’s page that will allow them to easily see which apps they’ve shared information with.
+And finally, she also explained Facebook had approximately 10,000 people focused on safety and security at the beginning of this year and that number will double by the end of 2018.
+All things we hoped were happening behind the scenes and all things we needed to hear.

-To be fair, Zuckerberg hasn't done it all wrong.
-He and Sandberg have been out on apology tours across the country over the last few weeks.
-We're not suggesting he needs to be the only voice, and we're also not suggesting that preparing for media interviews is more important than preparing for his congressional hearings at the moment.
-However, in the always-on, need-to-know-now world we live in, taking five days to respond to a major data scandal involving 87 million people was too long, and waffling on whether he was the right person to testify before Congress about what's happening at his very own company created too much uncertainty.
+To be fair, Zuckerberg hasn’t done it all wrong.
+In fact, he and Sandberg both have been out on apology tours across the country over the last few weeks.
+We’re not suggesting he needs to be the only voice and we’re also not suggesting that preparing for media interviews is more important than preparing for his congressional hearings at the moment.
+However, in the always-on, need-to-know-now world we live in, taking five days to respond to a major data scandal involving 50 million people was too long and waffling on whether or not he was the right person to testify before Congress about what’s happening at his very own company created too much uncertainty.